-Tourism in Greece is essential, and 2020 is no exception.
-Shops, bars, restaurants, travel companies, and hotels are currently following strict protocols to safeguard their employees and guests.
+Tourism in Greece is essential, and 2021 is no exception.
+Most shops, bars, restaurants, travel companies, and hotels are currently closed, but will be soon opened again with strict covid protocols to safeguard their employees and guests.
 We are delighted to report that these protocols are easy to follow and work!
 Regarding transportation, there are empty sits between passengers, disinfectant gel is everywhere, and personnel and passengers wear masks.
 Everything is spotless!
 Don’t forget to fill the contact tracing form before entering the boat, to keep your mask on, and to enjoy the ride.
 We advise you to carry your own pen everywhere you go, so you don’t have to touch someone else’s.
 Once again, remember to check this link for up to date safety recommendations.

 Greek Culture is Millenary

 Who hasn’t dreamed about traveling to Greece?
 I am sure you’ve all heard about Greek philosophers like Plato, Socrates, and Aristotle.
 Their beliefs and ideas still influence the world in so many ways.
 All of us history and literature fans love Greek mythology, ancient poems, and contemporary books.
 Greek art and architecture are amongst the best in the world.
 What else could you possibly ask for?
 The best food in Europe and some of the best beaches in the world complete the feast.
 Greece is an attack on the senses.
 Here, you get to travel in time to ancient cultures, embrace the future, explore gorgeous nature, eat superb food, and enjoy splendid weather!